nchemsak/doorbell_dash/README.md

 * $ python --version
 * $ update-alternatives --list python
 * $ sudo update-alternatives --config python

+## Usage
+* You must run script as root user / SUDO
+* $ SUDO python arp.py
+* For the doorbell to work, keep this script running.
+* arp.py runs a packet sniffer on your local network looking for MAC addresses that are linked to Amazon Dash Buttons.

 ## Contributing
 1. Fork it!